 While gel leakage into your body can cause problems, the most common effects of bulging disc injuries are problems with pain and suffering in the arms and legs from the already widening parts of your spine from the bulge.
 It only becomes a herniated disc when it leaks fluid into your body.

 A defense lawyer will argue that a bulging disc is a soft sign of an actual injury, while a herniated disc is something you should be concerned about during your post-car wreck recovery.
-After all, gravity pushes down on our spines, so our discs bulge a little bit anyway.
+After all, gravity pushes down on our spines, so our discs bulge slightly anyway over the years.

 Additionally, having a bulging disc can happen naturally as we age, so most defense attorneys and insurance companies don’t treat a non-herniated disc too seriously.
 A bulging disc from accidents is also much more common than a herniated disc case.
 The impact and jolt from a car accident can cause some problems for your spine.
 If you already had a hurt spine due to a vehicle accident, the trauma can activate a bulging disc and cause a herniated disc.

-While doctors treat a bulging disc with kid gloves, our injury lawyer team treats any bulging disc case or herniated disc case with much more respect.
-A herniated disc is unnatural because our spinal discs don’t slip and start releasing spinal fluid into our bodies as we age, like bulging discs.
+While doctors treat a bulging disc with kid gloves, our injury lawyer team treats any bulging disc or herniated disc case with much more respect.
+A herniated disc is unnatural because our spinal discs don’t normally slip and release spinal fluid into our bodies as we age, like bulging discs.
 The discomfort from a herniated disc is much easier to understand, so those cases often go for more settlement money.

 Whether it is normal or not, our injury lawyer wants to prove that a disc bulge or herniated disc is a debilitating injury and is causing you pain and suffering.
-We can then prove that the bulged disc injury can award you compensation for your medical bills, including physical therapy and lost wages.
-The main problem is that all sorts of preexisting conditions can cause bulging discs, and our personal injury attorneys need to prove that the car wreck caused the disc bulge or ruptured disc.
+We can then verify that the bulged disc injury can compensate you for your medical bills, including physical therapy and lost wages.
+The main problem is that all sorts of preexisting conditions can cause bulging discs.
+Our injury attorneys need to prove that the car wreck caused the disc bulge or ruptured disc.

 Arguing for a bulging disc or herniated disc is the same as if we were arguing about you breaking your leg.
-The type of wound doesn’t matter as much; we need to prove that the driver at fault for the accident was negligent and that the injuries you have are because of the car accident for the settlement claim.
+The type of wound doesn’t matter as much; we need to prove that the driver at fault for the accident was negligent and that your injuries received are because of the car accident in order to resolve the settlement of your claim.

 We can not guarantee this is the case, but the sudden jolt when you are rear-ended during car accidents causes most bulging disc injuries.
 Cases that involve a car getting T-boned or sideswiped by another driver are also car accident cases that tend to have higher payouts by an insurance company.

-Since bulging discs can happen after an accident, how valuable they depend on several factors.
+Since bulging discs can happen after an accident, how valuable the case is depends end on several factors.
 Your age, medical history, lost wages, the need for physical therapy, and any previous car accidents all increase and decrease the amount, the value, and the money you can get for your car wreck.

 With most of the money going towards your medical bills, it can give you some good peace of mind when you realize that a bulging disc can eventually heal.
 The lumbar spine can heal itself over time as the body sends the immune system against the extra material of the disc.
 With the different parts of the disc destroyed, the inflammation goes down.

-The spinal discs are filled with water, and over time, all excess water goes back into the body.
+The spinal discs are filled with water; over time, all excess water goes back into the body.
 This eventually decreases the size of the bulging disc and brings it back to its proper size, the size it was before the car crash.

 Medical treatments can include proper exercise, pain medication, physical therapy, and doing certain things to relax the muscles can also aid in repairing bulged discs.
 Other treatments include injecting the hurt portion of the disc with Cortisone, which helps to reduce the pain and the inflammation with a single shot.
 Your medical coverage might cover the treatment to help the bulging disc heal.

-If you do not seek immediate treatment for a bulging disc, it can put a ton of pressure on your spine and lower body.
+Not seeking immediate treatment for a bulging disc can put a ton of pressure on your spine and lower body.
 The disc can cut off nerve impulses to your nerves and the cauda equina nerves, which can cause you to lose bowel and bladder control.
 Developing incontinence from bulged vertebrae is something that you certainly do not want to experience.

 Saddle anesthesia isn’t what you get when you sit on a horse for too long, but rather what happens whenever you lose the feeling in your rectum, inner thighs, and the back of your legs.

 Admittedly the above cases are sporadic and violent.
 But in most cases, bulged discs don’t have too many long-term effects.
-Aside from the pain that happens whenever you deal with an injury to your spine right after an accident, you don’t need to deal with any lingering pain after the recovery itself.
+Aside from the pain that happens whenever you deal with an injury to your spine right after an accident, you don’t need to deal with any lingering pain after recovery.

 Still, don’t put off seeing a doctor right after a collision because a severe burning disc can severely threaten the spine’s nerves.

-The time after the accident is usually very vulnerable for those involved in the event.
-People are healing, mourning, and adapting to the new normal after the accident; this time, most insurers willst insurers will try to trick you and take advantage of your pain and suffering with your bulged or herniated disc.
+The time after the accident is usually very vulnerable for those involved.
+People are healing, mourning, and adapting to the new normal after the accident; this time, most insurers wills will try to trick you and take advantage of your pain and suffering with your bulged or herniated disc.